Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 | --------- | --------------- | --------------------------------------------------- |
 | Charisma  | **Enchantment** | Persuade by enchanting the mind, bestow enchantment |

+### Class Item

 Every Enchanter carries an Enchantment Charm that enhances their sway over the minds others.
-This Enchantment Charm most often manifests itself as a unique, ornate ring, locket, diadem, or amulet.
+This Enchantment Charm is commonly a unique, ornate ring, locket, diadem, or amulet.
-While they carry their Enchantment Charm, an Enchanter can use an action to bestow an enchantment on a target.

 | Level | Enchantment Charm Effect                      |
 | ----- | --------------------------------------------- |